Eric Litwin

-Eric Litwin (born August 16, 1966), also known as Mr. Eric, is an American storyteller and musician best known as the original author of the Pete the Cat books.
+Eric Litwin (born August 16, 1966), also known as Mr. Eric, is an American storyteller and musician.
+He is best known as the original author of the Pete the Cat books.

 Life

 Litwin was born in New York City.
 He graduated from George Washington University, and the University at Albany.
 He moved to Atlanta, Georgia, in 1993.

+Litwin is a former classroom teacher in special education.
+He has two Masters degrees, one in Education and one in Administration.